g264r2yznf-gitch/curriculum/web/web-exercises/merged-cells-table-web-exercise/merged-cells-table-web-exercise.md

 In this exercise, you will:
 - Learn how to merge table cells using `colspan` and `rowspan`.
 - Style a table with multiple header rows.
-- Make the table responsive and cleanly styled.
+- Make the table responsive and add row interaction for readability.

+📱 **Note:** On mobile, `:hover` doesn’t trigger.
+Use `:focus` or `:active` instead to test your button effect.

 If you’re unsure how, check the hints[1].